xaviertidus/ForensicHash/README.md

    - For `.7z` support: Install `7-Zip` (Windows) or `p7zip` (Linux/Mac) and ensure `7z` is in your PATH.
    - For progress bars: `pip install tqdm`
    - For file type validation (MIME): `pip install python-magic` (requires system libmagic).
-   - For signing: Ensure `gpg` is installed and configured with keys.
+   - For signing: Ensure `gpg` is installed and configured with keys (see "Creating a GPG Key for Testing" below).
 3. Clone the repository:
    ```
    git clone https://github.com/xaviertidus/ForensicHash.git